Language Translation

 School Transcripts & Diplomas:

 Many foreign exchange students need to provide their home countries with certified records of their school transcripts or diplomas.
 Most often the school record is certified to in the presence of a notary, who then notarizes that statement.
-Often it is the record officer of the school who certifies to the record in the presence of a notary public.
+Often it is the record officer of the school who certifies the record in the presence of a notary public.
 The notarized transcript or diploma is sent to the Secretary of State’s office for authentication.

 The following formats are standard procedures; however, we offer no guarantee for your particular set of documents.
 Please consult with an official of the destination country before requesting an authentication for school transcripts or diplomas to verify the country’s preferred method of certification.